ezio416/tm-restart-disabler/README.md

 - Mostly useful for RPG/trial maps.
 - Must be manually toggled from the menu each time you load a map.
+- Does not prevent selecting the button with a keyboard or pad, only the mouse.
 - Does not work in the editor.

 <!-- ![Signed](https://img.shields.io/badge/Signed-Yes-00AA00) -->